UriNeri/rolypoly/README.md

 ```bash
 bash quick_setup.sh /path/to/conda/env /path/to/install/rolypoly_code /path/to/store/databases /path/to/logfile
 ```
-By default if no positional arguments are supplied, rolypoly is installed into the user's home folder:
+By default if no positional arguments are supplied, rolypoly is installed into the session current folder (path the quick_setup.sh is called from):
-- database in `~/rolypoly_data/`
+- database in `./rolypoly/data/`
-- code in `~/rolypoly/ `
+- code in `./rolypoly/code/ `
-- conda enviroment in `~/micromamba/envs/rolypoly`
+- conda enviroment in `./rolypoly/env/`
-- log file in `~/RolyPoly_quick_setup.log`
+- log file in `./RolyPoly_quick_setup.log`

 To install rolypoly in development mode, use:
 ```bash